FourteenBrush/Classreader/docs/notes.md

 - BootstrapMethods
 - NestHost
 - NestMembers
+- PermittedSubclasses

-Nine attributes are not critical to correct interpretation of the class file by the Java Virtual Machine, but are either critical to correct interpretation of the class file by the class libraries of the Java SE Platform, or are useful for tools (in which case the section that specifies an attribute describes it as "optional"):
+Ten attributes are not critical to correct interpretation of the class file by the Java Virtual Machine, but are either critical to correct interpretation of the class file by the class libraries of the Java SE Platform, or are useful for tools (in which case the section that specifies an attribute describes it as "optional"):

 - Exceptions
 - InnerClasses
 - EnclosingMethod
 - Synthetic
 - Signature
+- Record
 - SourceFile
 - LineNumberTable
 - LocalVariableTable